A hacker bought a voting machine on eBay. Michigan officials are now investigating

 It's a good thing he did.

 "They didn't know a device was missing until they started looking to see if there's a missing machine," Hursti said.
-"They really had no idea and that is one of the biggest dangers" to election security," he said emphatically.
+"They really had no idea, and that is one of the biggest dangers" to election security."

 As of Wednesday, the machine is still in the same unopened box it arrived in nearly two weeks ago.
 Hursti said he is waiting on the FBI or some other law enforcement agency to pick up the 2020 device from his home in Connecticut.